Anatoli Boukreev: Denali

 In May 1990, Boukreev was invited by an American climber to guide several clients to the summit of Denali in Alaska.
-Denali, previously known as Mount McKinley, has challenges such as hidden crevasses and unpredictably cold weather due to its proximity to the Arctic Circle and the ocean.
+Denali, also known as Mount McKinley, has challenges such as hidden crevasses and unpredictably cold weather due to its proximity to the Arctic Circle and the ocean.

 The expedition was a success, and the team reached the summit and returned without incident.
 During the climb, there had been somewhat of a language barrier, and Boukreev felt the sting of needing to borrow equipment due to his economic circumstances.
 After the team had returned home, Boukreev decided to attempt a solo speed ascent of Denali before returning to the Soviet Union.

 Boukreev's solo speed ascent of Denali in 1990 was completed in 10½ hours from the base to the summit.
 That season acclimatized climbers were normally taking three to four days and five camps to summit — Boukreev's feat was noted by Climbing magazine in a 1990 issue, and commented on by Denali Park rangers who described it as "unreal".